OpenNebula/docs/source/management_and_operations/capacity_planning/scheduler/rank_scheduler.rst

 Rank Scheduler
 ================================================================================

-The OpenNebula Rank Scheduler is responsible for **planning of the pending Virtual Machines on available hypervisor Nodes**.
+The OpenNebula Rank Scheduler is responsible for **allocating pending Virtual Machines to available hypervisor Nodes**.
 It's a dedicated daemon installed alongside the OpenNebula Daemon (``oned``), but can be deployed independently on a different machine.
-The Scheduler is distributed as an operating system package ``opennebula`` with the system service ``opennebula-scheduler``.
+The Scheduler is distributed as part of the operating system package ``opennebula`` with the system service ``opennebula-scheduler``.

 .. _scheduler_rank_matchmaking:

 Overview
 ================================================================================

 The Rank Scheduler implements a **match-making** algorithm for VM allocation.
-The goal of this policy is to prioritize those resources more suitable for the VM.
+The goal of this policy is to prioritize the resources that are more suitable for the VM.

 The match-making algorithm works as follows:

-* Each disk of a running VM consumes storage from an Image Datastore.
-The VMs that require more storage than it is currently available are filtered out and will remain in the ``pending`` state.
+* Each disk of a running VM uses storage from an Image Datastore.
+VMs that require more storage than is currently available are filtered out, and will remain in the ``pending`` state.
-* The hosts that do not meet the VM requirements (see the :ref:`SCHED_REQUIREMENTS attribute <template_placement_section>`) or do not have enough resources (available CPU and memory) to run the VM are filtered out (see below for more information).
+* Hosts that do not meet VM requirements (see the :ref:`SCHED_REQUIREMENTS attribute <template_placement_section>`) or do not have enough resources (available CPU and memory) to run the VM are filtered out (see below for more information).
-* The same happens for System Datastores: the ones that do not meet the DS requirements (see the :ref:`SCHED_DS_REQUIREMENTS attribute <template>`) or do not have enough free storage are filtered out.
+* The same happens for System Datastores: those that do not meet the DS requirements (see the :ref:`SCHED_DS_REQUIREMENTS attribute <template>`) or do not have enough free storage are filtered out.
 * Finally, if the VM uses automatic network selection, the Virtual Networks that do not meet the NIC requirements (see the :ref:`SCHED_REQUIREMENTS attribute for NICs <template>`) or do not have enough free leases are filtered out.
 * The :ref:`SCHED_RANK and SCHED_DS_RANK expressions <template_placement_section>` are evaluated upon the Host and Datastore list using the information gathered by the monitor drivers.
 Also, the :ref:`NIC/SCHED_RANK expressions <template_network_section>` are evaluated upon the Network list using the information in the Virtual Network template.
 Any variable reported by the monitor driver (or manually set in the Host, Datastore, or Network template) can be included in the rank expressions.
-* The resources with a higher rank are used first to allocate VMs.
+* Resources with a higher rank are used first to allocate VMs.

-The Scheduling algorithm easily allows us to implement several placement heuristics (see below) depending on the selected ``RANK`` expressions.
+The Scheduling algorithm allows us to easily implement several placement heuristics (see below) depending on the selected ``RANK`` expressions.

-The policy used to place a VM can be configured in two places:
+You can define the policy to place a VM in one of two places:

-* Globally, for all the VMs in the configuration file ``/etc/one/schedulers/rank.conf`` of the scheduler.
+* Globally, for all VMs: in the configuration file ``/etc/one/schedulers/rank.conf`` for the scheduler.
-* For each VM, as defined by the general ``SCHED_RANK`` and ``SCHED_DS_RANK`` and NIC-specific ``SCHED_RANK`` in the VM template.
+* For each VM: as defined by the general ``SCHED_RANK`` and ``SCHED_DS_RANK``, and the NIC-specific ``SCHED_RANK`` in the VM template.

 .. _scheduler_rank_configuration: